INTERVIEW: Russia’s independent news outlet Meduza reinvents itself again

 For Meduza.io, an independent Russian and English language news website, life in Riga, where it was founded in 2014, has been a true rollercoaster.
 Particularly so since last year, when the popular news outlet was labelled a foreign agent by the Russian authorities.
 And then on top of that came the war in Ukraine.
-“We even considered closing at some point,” Katerina Abramova, Head of Meduza.io Communications, admits to bne IntelliNews.
+“We even considered closing at some point,” Katerina Abramova, head of Meduza.io Communications, admits to bne IntelliNews.

 How did the Meduza.io operation change over the last couple of years, especially following the decision of the Russian authorities to label it a foreign agent last year?
 And then after the start of the war?

 After annexation of the Crimea and the eastern parts of Ukraine in 2014, it became absolutely clear that independent media in Russia were not welcome anymore.
-We never called Riga our exile or even operating from abroad.
+We never [had considered] Riga our exile or even operating from abroad.

 During all the previous years, until the war, half of our team was still working and living in Russia.
 And after the war started, we had to evacuate 25 people with their families to different European locations, including Latvia.
 Needless to say, the whole thing was very stressful.

-The worst thing for Meduza.io operations was last year when the Russian authorities’ decision to label us a foreign agent.
+The worst thing for Meduza.io operations was last year, when the Russian authorities’ [decided] to label us a foreign agent.

 [The Russian foreign agent law requires anyone who receives "support" from outside Russia or is under "influence" from outside Russia to register and declare themselves as "foreign agents".
 Once registered, they are subject to additional audits and are obliged to mark all their publications with a 24-word disclaimer saying that they are being distributed by a "foreign agent].